aeternity/aeternity/docs/build.md

 # Introduction

-This document describes how to build an Aeternity node from source on current Ubuntu 16.04.4 LTS, Ubuntu 18.04 LTS and MacOS (latest).
+This document describes how to build an Aeternity node from source on:
+- Ubuntu 16.04.4 LTS
+- Ubuntu 18.04 LTS
+- MacOS (latest)
+- Archlinux 20210404

 The commands below assume you are logged in with `sudo` user.

-The node have couple of main dependencies that have to be install to build it from source:
+The node have couple of main dependencies that have to be installed to build it from source:

 - [Erlang/OTP](http://erlang.org/doc/installation_guide/INSTALL.html)
 - [Libsodium](https://download.libsodium.org/doc/installation/)